oashour/vesta-espresso/README.md

 # vesta-espresso

+This repository contains a simple Python package and Mac app that allows you to open Quantum ESPRESSO input files in VESTA.

 [VESTA](https://jp-minerals.org/vesta/en/) is an extremely powerful and useful tool heavily used in the condensed matter physics, quantum chemistry and materials science communities.
 However, it does not natively support viewing Quantum ESPRESSO (QE) input files (which contain the structural information).
 Unfortunately, since VESTA is closed-source, third-party developers cannot add this functionality to VESTA.

 This repository contains a simple and ultra-lightweight Python package that allows you to open Quantum ESPRESSO input files in VESTA.
 (We consider files with `.pwi` or `.in` extensions to be QE files).
 If you're on a Mac, you can simply download the app from the [releases](https://github.com/oashour/vesta-espresso/releases) page and use VESTA to open QE files from Finder like you would with a CIF or VASP POSCAR.
 If not, you can install the command line tool with `pip` and open the files in VESTA by simply typing `vesta-espresso <input file>` in your terminal.
 See below for installation instructions.